 If you invest a lot of time preparing a basketball scout, be organized in keeping track of that information.
 Create folders or other storage methods for when you play that basketball team again; you will have a foundation to build on.
 If you keep game charts, keep those organized as well.

 - Video storage.

 Scouting, game preparation, and implementation vary from team to team.
 The two most important concepts for me are organization and understanding my basketball team’s ability to absorb.
 It’s not about what YOU know or can collect, but it’s about what you can teach and what your team can do.

 Basketball Scouting Charts and Forms

 Here are 3 different PDF files that you can look at and print out if you would like.
-They will help you keep your scouting reports organized and also help you figure out some of the stuff that you are looking for when you do scout.
+They will help you keep your basketball scouting reports organized and help you figure out some of the stuff you are looking for when you scout.
 These charts and forms will help you maximize your time and make sure that all your info is logged in the correct location so you can go back to it later on when needed.